cabhijith/GPT-3_Docs/Fine-Tune.md

 Here the question is given little importance, while the answer is given much more.
 Alternatively, if you want to generate questions given an answer, flip the weights.

 ## Fine-Tuning
 Before continuing, have to have an API key and an engine sanctioned to you.
 Click [here](https://forms.gle/KjuDoMk21YusDUNM6) to get access to a training engine.
+Set your API key as environmental variable like this ```env OPENAI_API_KEY=sk-mxxxxxxxxxxxxxxxxxxxxxxxxx1```

 Fine-tuning is done with the ```openai-finetune``` package.
 ```python